tmssoftware/TMS-FlexCel.NET-demos/README.md

 **:book: Note** We update this repository automatically every time we release a new FlexCel version.
 So if you have notifications integrated with github, you can subscribe to this feed to be notified of new releases.

-## New in v 7.16 - September 2022
+## New in v 7.17 - June 2023

-- **Support for using .NET 6 directly in iOS and Android, instead of Xamarin.** Now we support the new multi-target packages in .NET 6, which replace Xamarin.
+- **Optimized support for .NET 7.** We include now packages compiled against .NET 7

-- **Breaking Change: The default for the GraphicFramework property is now Native.** The property  [GraphicFramework](https://doc.tmssoftware.com/flexcel/net/api/FlexCel.Core/FlexCelConfig/GraphicFramework.html) now defaults to use the native framework if not manually specified.
-The native graphic frameworks normally work better than Skia, and don't require SkiaSharp.
+- **SkiaSharp updated to 2.88.3.** The minimum SkiaSharp now required is 2.88.3.

-- **Support for using native graphics engine in .NET 6 for Android, macOS and iOS.** In Nov 2020 [FlexCel 7.8](https://doc.tmssoftware.com/flexcel/net/about/whatsnew.html#new-in-v-78---november-2020) added support for switching graphics engines in Windows.
-Now when in .NET 6 you can also switch graphics engines in macOS, iOS (you can use CoreGraphics or Skia) and Android (you can use Native or Skia).
-To select between native or SkiaSharp in any platform, use the property  [GraphicFramework](https://doc.tmssoftware.com/flexcel/net/api/FlexCel.Core/FlexCelConfig/GraphicFramework.html)
+- **Removed support for .NET Core 3.1.** As .NET Core 3.1 reached EOL, now the minimum .NET Core version supported is 5.0

-- **SkiaSharp updated to 2.88.1.** The minimum SkiaSharp now required is 2.88.1.
-This was needed to support multi-targeting in .NET 6
+- **Improved API for defining columns in tables.** Now you can define a totals formula or a column formula for the columns in the table, if needed.
+As usual, APIMate will show you how to do it.

-- **Support for different numeric systems in cell formatting.** Now if you format a cell with a different numeric system like for example "[$-2000000]#,##0.00", FlexCel will render those numbers correctly. (see [https://ansarichat.wordpress.com/2018/02/20/how-to-type-arabic-numerals-in-excel/](https://ansarichat.wordpress.com/2018/02/20/how-to-type-arabic-numerals-in-excel/) )
+- **Now FlexCel preserves digital signatures in macros.** When you have digitally signed macros in a file, now FlexCel will preserve them when opening and saving that file

-- **Bug Fix.** When rendering charts that used =Offset to define the data, and some columns or rows were hidden, FlexCel could fail to hide the values when the chart was set to not plot hidden cells.
+- **New property  DeleteEmptyBandsFixed in FlexCelReport controls what to do with empty fixed bands.** The new function [DeleteEmptyBandsFixed ](https://doc.tmssoftware.com/flexcel/net/api/FlexCel.Report/FlexCelReport/DeleteEmptyBandsFixed.html) lets you define what happens if a fixed band has zero records.

-- **Bug Fix.** In some rare cases when there was merged cells whose first cell was hidden the background might not be exported to pdf.
+- **Bug Fix.** When recreating a table by calling AddTable and SetTable, the cell references could become invalid

-- **Bug Fix.** If printing gridlines and there were hidden columns or rows, the gridlines could be printed over the real borders of a cell.
+- **Bug Fix.** The functions IFERROR, ISERROR and ISERR could sometimes return the error instead of the result of the function.

-- **Bug Fix.** When exporting to CSV, there could be errors if you manually set cell values to NaN.
+- **Bug Fix.** The functions COUNTIF, SUMIF and similar could behave wrong in some cases where you used wildcards.
+See [https://support.tmssoftware.com/t/countif-formula-with-wildcard-failing-after-recalc-method-is-called/19266](https://support.tmssoftware.com/t/countif-formula-with-wildcard-failing-after-recalc-method-is-called/19266)

-- **Bug Fix.** If exporting to PDF and the "normal" font of the spreadsheet was Calibri 9 columns could be wider than expected.
+- **Bug Fix.** The function [TRIM](https://support.microsoft.com/en-us/office/trim-function-410388fa-c5df-49c6-b16c-9e5630b479f9) in Excel removes double spaces in the middle of a text, while FlexCel's implementation would remove only spaces at the beginning at end.
+Also Excel's TRIM only removes spaces (character 32) and not other whitespace like tabs.
+FlexCel's implementation now does the same.

-- **Bug Fix.** FlexCel could hang while loading some invalid third-party files.
+- **Bug Fix.** The function =NUMBERVALUE() could throw an Exception in some border cases